makersacademy/shop-manager-challenge/recipes/shop_tables_design.md

 ```
 # EXAMPLE

-1. Can one artist have many albums?
+1. Can one item have many orders?
 YES
-2. Can one album have many artists?
+2. Can one order have many items?
 NO

 -> Therefore,
--> An artist HAS MANY albums
+-> An item HAS MANY orders
--> An album BELONGS TO an artist
+-> An order BELONGS TO an items

--> Therefore, the foreign key is on the albums table.
+-> Therefore, the foreign key is on the orders table.
 ```

 *If you can answer YES to the two questions, you'll probably have to implement a Many-to-Many relationship, which is more complex and needs a third table (called a join table).*